mlcommons/tiny/v0.1/README.md

 All four benchmarks have [reference submission](https://github.com/mlcommons/tiny/tree/master/v0.1/reference_submissions) which implement the benchmarks using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) and Mbed on our [reference platform](https://www.st.com/en/microcontrollers-microprocessors/stm32l4r5zi.html).

+We follow the [MLPerf Inference Rules](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc) unless there is a specific exception related to TinyMLPerf.

-If you have any questions please email cbanbury@g.harvard.edu
+If you have any questions or issues with the benchmark please [create a new issue](https://github.com/mlcommons/tiny/issues).